The Green Bin

 Green Bins are currently available for householders in the following Council areas in the Northern Rivers region:

-Balllina Shire, Byron Shire, Clarence Valley, Lismore City, Richmond Valley and Tweed Shire.
+Balllina Shire, Byron Shire, Clarence Valley, Kyogle Council, Lismore City, Richmond Valley and Tweed Shire.

 Click on your local Council name above to find out more information for all bin services.